e1093051/visibility-graph/README.md

 ## Optimisation
 * bounding box check for edgeIntersect function in utils.js
 * avoid square root calculation for distance in utils.js
-* create function edgeCrossesHorizontalRay to improve efficiency of ray casting, used in processPoint